 There’s a lot of extras thrown into the box but the biggest one for sure is that included stand.
 This is not unheard of, as there was a stand with the MG Hi Nu, but it is a very welcome addition to the product as a whole and really allows you to get the most out of your Nu Gundam.

 On top of a base, you also get extra parts should you wish to build the Fin Funnels in their Double configuration as well as extra armor parts for the chest if you want to build Nu as it was in the Dome-G.

 So does the MG Nu Gundam Ver Ka live up to the hype (mine included)?
 Yes, it does!
 It offers a new experience, is completely different from the kits of the past few years, and simply looks amazing.
 The few issues it does seem to have should easily be remedied by people with a little imagination leaving the Nu Gundam to stand tall, or soar as the case my be, in your collection.

-I’m happy to write that there will be a supplementary follow-up review coming later on talking about things I haven’t touched on yet in this review.
 Enjoy the Nu, everyone!
 And Merry Christmas!
 Interestingly, it’s two years to the day I did my review for the top-rated kit here on Gaijin-Gunpla, the MG Sword Impulse.